jburks/commander-x16-cartridges/README.md

 ## Chip Locations

 Unless otherwise indicated, all cartridges are meant for booting directly from the cartridge.
-This means the first chip (the one which is for ROM bankds 32-63) will be a 512k ROM.
+This means the first chip (the one which is for ROM banks 32-63) will be a 512k ROM.
 Developers that want thier program to actually boot from ROM still need to setup the ROM image correctly.

 For more information, consult the x16-docs.